CleanroomMC/cleanroom-website/docs/groovy-script/mods/botania/pure_daisy.md

     time(int)
     ```

 - `Object`.
 Sets the valid input states.
-Requires not null.
-Requires either an IBlockState or String.
+Requires not null and either an IBlockState or String.

     ```groovy:no-line-numbers
     input(Block)